Skip to main content

 • Manage languages, Manage screenshots, Manage keys: Required to run the plugin and interact with project data.

-• Contribute to main branch: Additionally required if the user needs to work within the main branch.
+• Contribute to master branch: Additionally required if the user needs to work within the master branch.

 What is not changing?